corbado/example-passkeys-php-symfony/README.md

 ```
 **Note:** Please wait until all containers are ready.
 This can take some time.

 To verify that your instance is running without errors enter `http://localhost:8000/ping` into your browser.
 If "pong" is displayed, everything worked.
-Entering your ngrok URL with `/ping` as path (e.g. `https://eb70-212-204-96-162.eu.ngrok.io/ping`) should display "pong" as well:
+Entering your ngrok URL with `/ping` as path (e.g. `https://a9f7-212-204-96-162.eu.ngrok.io/ping`) should display "pong" as well:

 ![image](https://user-images.githubusercontent.com/23581140/208480558-c1bcde88-164e-4a22-97de-240fd93af4c1.png)

-### 3. Usage
+## 3. Usage

 After step 2.3. your local server should be fully functional.

+### 3.1.
+Test authentication

 If you now visit your ngrok URL you should be forwarded to the `/login` page: